 CHPC Group Space:

-For information about backup of the different storage systems offered by CHPC see their File Storage Policies
+For information about secure transfer of data systems offered by CHPC see Documentation

 Ubox is a FREE online cloud storage and collaboration tool that provides University faculty, staff and students with the ability to easily store, access and share files and folders anywhere on any device.
-Ubox is appropriate for sensitive data and also supports HIPAA/FERPA regulations.
+Ubox is appropriate for Restricted data.
+Storage limit is 1TB per person.
+A research project can also be allocated 1TB of storage.
 With Ubox you can invite both internal and external users to Ubox folders as collaborators and assign permission levels ranging from viewer to editor to co-owner.
 For the file types and fonts suitable for Ubox see Box Community.

-UU Office 365 UU Office 365 is a free cloud storage system plus Microsoft applications such as Word, Excel, Powerpoint, OneNote, Sway, Sites, Delve Video, Newsfeed and OneDrive.
+UU Office 365 (O365) UU Office 365 is FREE to UU employees and students.
+Microsoft applications included are Word, Excel, Powerpoint, OneNote, Sway, Sites, Delve Video, Newsfeed and OneDrive.
 Outlook, Calendar and Skype for Business are NOT available in Office 365.
-II Office 365 is appropriate for sensitive data and also supports HIPAA/FERPA regulations.
+Office 365 is appropriate for Restricted data EXCEPT for OneDrive.
 Storage space is limited to 1TB and file size limit is 2GB.
-Content is fully backed up.
-You will be able to access files from any device
+Content is backed up.
+You will be able to access files from any device.

 You will be required to sign on with your UNID and go through the 2FA.
 User Guides and Training are provided on the website.